Need a super easy and pretty idea for spring decorating? Here’s the prettiest spring centerpiece you can make in about 20 minutes.

 The last thing to add to the spring arrangement is what I like to call “fluff”.
 Fluff is what you add at the end of any type of decorating that takes it from nice to OH, THAT’S SO PRETTY!!!!

 The small flowers are the “fluff”!
 I love flowers or twigs and sticks that are wispy and feel visually light!
-Arrange the “fuff” around the centerpiece filling in any bare spaces and let some slightly spill over the edge of the bowl.
+Arrange the “fuff” around the centerpiece filling in any bare spaces and let some slight spill over the edge of the bowl.
 Super easy!!!

 Years and years ago I found long branches with little white blooms on a major sale.
 So I brought home a few of them.
 And am I glad I did!
 I knew they would be very useful!

 From cutting apart the branches over the years I had a handful of “fluff”.
-And these little twigs of white blooms were the perfect size to add the arrangement.
+And these little twigs of white blooms were the perfect size to add to the arrangement.

 Do you have a stash of floral bits and pieces?
 Floral fluff?
 It’s amazing what you can do it.